 Conveying machinery for chemical processing

 How do you manage bulk materials handling when you have a huge range of materials and diverse site layouts?
 That’s the challenge faced by a global silicones business whose products service a wide range of industries including automotive, electronics, personal care, consumer products, aerospace, and building and construction.
 Manufacturing an extensive portfolio of additives and offering formulated products for their customers means every plant in the international business is different.
-They wanted conveying machinery for chemical processing that could manage a diverse range of industrial powders.
+They wanted conveying machinery and equipment that could manage a diverse range of industrial powders.

 Manually handling large volumes of 50-pound bags